WBC GM Guidelines

 To apply to be a GameMaster (GM) at the World Boardgaming Championships (WBC) submit a valid Event Form to BPA via the Internet or via postal mail to the Boardgame Players Association (BPA), 1541 Redfield Road, Bel Air, MD 21015.
 All applications are subject to acceptance by the BPA.
 If you have any questions, contact BPA at conventiondirector@boardgamers.org.
 Deadlines are as follows:

 • Returning GM for Same Event: Any GM who would like to run the same event as the previous year must submit an Event Form for that event by Dec.
-31.
+31 to be assured of returning as GM of that event.

-• New GM for Unclaimed Event: Only events with a confirmed GM by Feb.
-28, will be run at WBC 2007.
+• New GM for Unclaimed Event: Only events with a confirmed GM by March 15, will be run at WBC.
 Beginning Jan.
 1, any BPA member can volunteer to run an unclaimed event by submitting this form.
 The first person to submit an acceptable Event Form will be designated the GM.

 Let’s work our way down the Event Form and explain everything there is to know about GMing at WBC.
 Event forms should be submitted as early as possible.